 What is place of supply?

-The place of supply is identified as the location of the goods after their movement to the recipient.
-Once the goods are delivered to the buyer at a specific location, this becomes the deemed place of supply (POS).
+The system identifies the place of supply as the location of the goods after their movement to the recipient.
+Moreover, once the goods reach the buyer at a specific location, this location becomes the deemed place of supply (POS).

 State code’s impact on accurate place of supply determination

-The place of supply for goods or services is governed by sections 10, 11, 12, and 13 of the IGST Act.
-While the general rule aligns the place of supply with the delivery location for goods and the recipient’s location for services, exceptions abound.
+Sections 10, 11, 12, and 13 of the IGST Act govern the place of supply for goods or services.
+Furthermore, the general rule aligns the place of supply with the delivery location for goods.
+Similarly, it matches the recipient’s location for services.
+However, several exceptions deviate from this general rule.

 Incorporating state codes in place of supply calculations